-There's two main types of cast aluminium garden furniture on sale in the UK – Painted/powder-coated and unpainted.
-The painted or powder coated aluminium has that extra layer of protection.
+There are two main types of cast aluminium garden furniture on sale in the UK – Painted/powder-coated and unpainted.
+The painted or powder-coated aluminium has that extra layer of protection.

-The unfinished aluminium garden furniture doesn’t rust, however, it can oxidize, especially if you live at the coast.
-This where the surface will become 'pitted' and your left with white marks.
-This type of corrosion is actually what protects the metal from the elements, but it doesn't look too nice, and it spoils the look of your garden furniture.
+The unfinished aluminium garden furniture doesn’t rust, however, it can oxidize, especially if you live on the coast.
+This is where the surface could become 'pitted' and then you are left with white chalky-looking marks.
+This type of corrosion is actually what protects the metal from the elements, but it doesn't look too nice, and it definitely spoils the appearance of your garden furniture.

 It can be easily rectified by using a metal polishing paste or compound.
-This type of paste contains a very fine abrasive and it will carefully remove the oxidation.
-Once you’ve shined it up, again, as with the painted, you can protect the surface of the furniture with a good quality car wax.
+This type of paste contains a very fine abrasive and it will carefully remove oxidation.
+Once you’ve shined it up, again, as with the painted aluminium, you can protect the surface of the furniture with good quality car wax.

 How to care for your cast aluminium garden furniture